 There is no debate that Noosa is stunning.
-The main beach shown here, the national park up the top of the hill, the river and dog beach at the other end.
-Hastings Street has a great selection of accommodation, cafes, wine bars, restaurants and boutique resort style shops.
+The main beach in the photo below, the National Park up the top of the hill, the river and the dog beach at the other end.
+Hastings Street has a great selection of accommodation, cafes, wine bars, restaurants and boutique resort-style shops.

 The one downside of having so many great attractions in a compact area is that it is incredibly popular.
 That means it can be really crowded at times and parking is limited but it’s worth an early start to spend the day up here.

 The beach is at its best for an early morning or later afternoon walk, most of the day visitors have cleared out and it’s worth staying the night or for dinner before heading out.
 We love the sunsets down at the river mouth looking back at the volcanic cones of the hinterland.

 Noosa hosts a variety of events during the year including the Surf Festival in February ad March, the food and wine festival in May, the Noosa Alive arts and culture festival in July and the Jazz festival in September.

 Our map of the best Sunshine Coast beaches

 Sometimes it helps to be able to visualise the area and the relativity of the attractions, this map highlights some of our favourites on the Sunshine Coast including these top beach destinations.

 So what are your best beaches on the Sunshine Coast?
 Do you love some of these too or do you have another fave to share?
 Let us know in the comments below.

 If you found this article useful please consider saving it to Pinterest.
 It makes it easy for you to find it again, it helps us, and it helps other travellers to find the information they are looking for.